pingcap/docs/tiup/tiup-mirror.md

 ## TiUP `mirror` overview

-Execute the following command to get the help information of the `mirror` command:
+Execute the following command to Gets the help information for this commandof the `mirror` command:

 {{< copyable "shell-regular" >}}